jpscaletti/exauto/README.md

 # exAuto

+**NOTE:** This is fully functional but I was testing the concept.
+I still don't really know if anyone should use it instead of something like a search engine.

 A super fast Elixir in-memory autocomplete using Redis.

 It uses the technique described in the classic post by *antirez* “[Auto Complete with Redis](http://oldblog.antirez.com/post/autocomplete-with-redis.html)